Daruvar shooting: Perpetrator

-The gunman was identified as Krešimir Pahoki (born 1973), a retired military policeman from Daruvar who received the Homeland's Gratitude Medal in 1996.
+The gunman was identified as Krešimir Pahoki (born c.
+1973), a retired military policeman from Donji Daruvar who received the Homeland's Gratitude Medal in 1996, and retired in June 2016.
 He had previously served in the Croatian War of Independence and had a prior record with police due to several incidents, including disturbance of public order and domestic abuse.
+Pahoki had lived across from a small neighborhood shop.
+Neighbors and local shopkeepers noted that he was living alone in a run down house and was routinely spending his mornings drinking alcohol outside the local storefront before the shooting.
 The gun he used in the attack was found to be unregistered.
-Croatian media reported that Pahoki had financial issues which included the payment of bills for the nursing home.
+Croatian media reported that Pahoki had financial issues which included the payment of bills for the nursing home, neighbours of Pahoki recalled he was significantly struggling with alcoholism after retiring from the military, frequently spending days drinking outside a local shop in his hometown.

+Staff members noted that his visits to his mother were infrequent and marked by tension.
+The attack occurred on a day Pahoki had reportedly entered the home under the premise of paying her care bills.
+On 20th June 2024, roughly a month before the nursing home shooting, Pahoki was involved in a violent altercation with an acquaintance.
+He allegedly pointed a handgun at the man's mouth and pushed him down a flight of stairs onto glass bottles.
+The victim required emergency abdominal surgery at a hospital in Bjelovar.
+Psychiatric evaluations during proceedings noted narcissistic and Dissocial personality traits, though he was deemed fully competent and aware of his actions at the time of the crime.

 Legal proceedings

 On 23 July, 11 criminal charges including aggravated murder, murder, attempted murder, and femicide were filed against Pahoki.
 In December 2024, he was indicted on 13 charges stemming from the shooting and the incident that occurred on 20 June 2024, about a month before the shooting.

-Pahoki's trial began on 7 April 2025.
-During the trial, he said he did not feel guilty over the shooting.
-On 3 July 2025, he was convicted by the municipal court of Bjelovar and sentenced to 50 years' imprisonment.
+Pahoki's trial began on 7 April 2025 During the trial, he refused to express remorse and stated that he did not feel guilty over the shooting.
+On 3 July 2025, Pahoki was individually convicted across 13 distinct counts, including multiple charges of aggravated murder, attempted murder, and femicide.
+The court tallied his cumulative sentences to 151 years in prison, however due to the Croatian Constitution not allowing life sentences, a final verdict was given and Pahoki was convicted by the municipal court of Bjelovar and sentenced to 50 years' imprisonment.